chriskim06/markdown-notes/README.md

 # markdown-notes
-A note taking app that uses a markdown editor.

-This is built using Node.js, Express.js, and MongoDB
+A markdown note taking app built with Node.js, Express.js, and MongoDB